kubeflow/website/README.md

 ```
 https://github.com/kubeflow/kubeflow/blob/{{< params "githubbranch" >}}/scripts/gke/deploy.sh
 ```
-This ensures that all the links in a versioned webpage point to the correct branch.
+This ensures that all the links in a versioned webpage point to the correct branch.Hopefully You loved our work and understand the instructions.